IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Use Case

-You have a IIIF format resource for which you would like to offer aggregators a machine-readable version.
+You have a IIIF resource for which you would like to offer aggregators a machine-readable version.
 You know from previous experience that aggregators crawling your collection harvest best when handed structured metadata and are also then able to offer their readers faceting capabilities, making your resources amenable to focused discovery.
 Through use of the `seeAlso` property, you are able to alert an aggregator to the presence of a dataset so the aggregator can provide appropriate and sophisticated information about your resource to the aggregator's users.

 ## Implementation Notes

 This property is used for pointing a viewer to the URI of a non-IIIF resource with information about the IIIF resource to which it is attached.
-Most frequently, the non-IIIF resource will be structured metadata, and to be most effective, the target resource should be a machine-readable format such as Dublin Core, MODS, or RDF.
+Most frequently, the non-IIIF resource will be structured metadata, and to be most effective, the target resource should be a machine-readable format such as XML, JSON, or RDF.
 The `type` value for `seeAlso` is usually `dataset`.

 Three other properties may seem similar, so it's worth highlighting the differences.